CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 - With the coherent uniform grid Implementation the performance increases greatly.
 This behaviour can be attributed toward faster access time from the memory since the data is stored in contiguos memore locations and the intermediary step of memory redicrection was removed.
 - In our current Scenario decreasing the cell weidth resulted in an increase in performance.
 This can be attributed to decrease in the bouding volume of a grid cube.
 In the scenario where boids are more dispersed we end up checking lesser boids as compared to before but in a scenario where boids areaccumulated closer to each other this behaviour may change.

+# Update For Grading #
+I have deleted old Videos and added Gifs as Github can showcase them, also updated the images and changed a negative sign for one of the rules in my kernel.cu code.
+Please dont count this commit towards late submission as i have already consulted Prof. Shehzan Mohammed regarding this.
+Thank you!